Market Update September 2022

 The Wholesale Electricity Market

-Average spot prices for the month ranged from $63 in the far South to $100 top of the North Island as depicted in the following chart.
+Spot prices in the wholesale electricity market increased in September.
+Average spot prices for the month ranged from $49 in the lower South Island ($40 in August) to $59 in the upper North Island ($49 in August).

 Electricity Generation Mix